Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

   - Drongeb
 - You can now talk to the two patients in the house of healers in Burnville
 - The race name for animal NPCs is now correctly displayed
+- Mando's sword now grants Ghost Weapon instead of Fire Pillar (like in the german version)

 ## Version 1.15